metziai/univoice_support/privacy.md

 You can:
-- Sign out or delete your account at any time
+- Sign out or delete your account at any time Attention! **Deleting your account** will permanently delete your account and any remaining usage time.
+This action cannot be undone!
 - Reset your trial usage manually
 - Contact us to request data deletion